experee-dev/api-documentation/README.md

 Request Rate Limiting
 --
-requests are limited to 4 per second. if your application exceeds this limit the response you receive will have a status field with the status code 429.
+Requests are limited to 4 per second. if your application exceeds this limit the response you receive will have a `status` field with the status code `429`.

 If you receive a response like this, you must wait until your request allowance is again sufficient and then re-make your request.

     <response>
        <name>Too Many Requests</name>